cmsc240-f23/cmsc240-f23.github.io/syllabus.md

 Any student who may need an accommodation based on the potential impact of a disability should contact [Disability Services](https://disability.richmond.edu/) (or call 804-662-5001) to establish eligibility and to coordinate reasonable accommodations.

-If you are approved for classroom and/or testing accommodation(s) please make sure to submit a Disability Accommodation Notice to the instructor at this [link](https://disabilityportal.richmond.edu/ClockWork/user/selfregC/courses.aspx).
+If you are approved for classroom and/or testing accommodation(s) please make sure to submit a Disability Accommodation Notice to me at this [link](https://disabilityportal.richmond.edu/ClockWork/user/selfregC/courses.aspx).

 ## Wellness

-If any issue arises that may limit your ability to participate in class, for example, personal illness, family emergency, etc., please be sure to discuss these matters with your instructor as soon as possible and accommodations will be made available to you as appropriate.
+If any issue arises that may limit your ability to participate in class, for example, personal illness, family emergency, etc., please be sure to discuss these matters with me as soon as possible and accommodations will be made available to you as appropriate.

 Feelings of being overwhelmed are unfortunately quite common in the university environment.
 You are not alone, and there are a number of resources available to provide support in those moments.
 Learning to ask for help is an important part of the university experience, and if you or anyone you know experiences any academic stress, difficult life events, or feelings of anxiety or depression, we strongly encourage you to seek support.
 UR offers counseling services, and also consider reaching out to a friend, family or faculty member you trust for help.

 If you or someone you know is feeling suicidal or in danger of self-harm, call someone immediately, day or night:
-* Counseling and Psychological Services: 804-289-8119
+* UR Counseling and Psychological Services: 804-289-8119
 * University of Richmond Police: 804-289-8911
 * National Suicide Prevention Lifeline: 1-800-273-8255